Phil-Gates/probarly/README.md

 # disclaimers
   - it's bleeding edge, so 60% of the time i just pushed it not even testing =)
   - also, it's a pun on probably, not properly
+  - for some reason, colours make the progress bar very choppy
+  - do not repeat frames

 # installation
 ```